michael2012z/BitBible/markdown/KJV/files/Gen.md

 21. And Dishon, and Ezer, and Dishan: these are the dukes of the Horites, the children of Seir in the land of Edom.

-22. And the children of Lotan were Hori and Hemam; and Lotan’s sister was Timna.Hemam: or, Homam
+22. And the children of Lotan were Hori and Hemam; and Lotan’s sister was Timna.

-23. And the children of Shobal were these; Alvan, and Manahath, and Ebal, Shepho, and Onam.Alvan: or, AlianShepho: or, Shephi
+23. And the children of Shobal were these; Alvan, and Manahath, and Ebal, Shepho, and Onam.

 24. And these are the children of Zibeon; both Ajah, and Anah: this was that Anah that found the mules in the wilderness, as he fed the asses of Zibeon his father.

 25. And the children of Anah were these; Dishon, and Aholibamah the daughter of Anah.

-26. And these are the children of Dishon; Hemdan, and Eshban, and Ithran, and Cheran.Hemdan: or, Amram
+26. And these are the children of Dishon; Hemdan, and Eshban, and Ithran, and Cheran.

-27. The children of Ezer are these; Bilhan, and Zaavan, and Akan.Akan: or, Jakan
+27. The children of Ezer are these; Bilhan, and Zaavan, and Akan.

 28. The children of Dishan are these; Uz, and Aran.